Name: Memorial to the Uprising in Vojvodina (Споменик Обележје Подизања Устанка у Војводини) or "Raonik"

 And Additional Sites of Interest:

 Memorial Park at Bagljaš: On the western side of Zrenjanin there is an area known as Bagljaš which contains a small memorial park complex.
 The park was created to mark the site where many Partisans were executed during WWII (notably Sonja Marinković).
 The park contains two monuments, the first being a white stone obelisk created in 1945 by the architect team Aleksander Milanov & Aleksander Petričić.
 This obelisk is dedicated to the victims of fascist terror during the war.
 Also in the park is a box-shaped memorial crypt containing the remains of 220 Red Army fighters who perished in this region during WWII.
 This crypt was created in 1962, also by Milanov & Petričić.
-Commemorative events continue to be held here.
-The exact coordinates for this memorial park complex are N45°23'03.4", E20°21'50.0".
+Currently, the crypt has a large black polished stone panel on its front face which has the names of the fallen Red Army fighters engraved into it (Photo 7), however, originally this space on the crypt was occupied by a large abstract mosaic artwork (Photo 8).
+It is not clear when or why this change was made.
+Commemorative events continue to be held at this monument site.
+The exact coordinates for the Bagljaš Memorial Park complex are N45°23'03.4", E20°21'50.0".

 Monument at Žitni Square: In Zrenjanin, at the center of Žitni Square (which is now a parking lot), is a monument of three stone pillars which marks the location of where 30 civilians were executed by German military occupiers on January 9th, 1942.
 Created in 1986 by Milorad Berbakov, this monument is in good condition and continues to host commemorative events.
 Its exact coordinates are N45°22'41.9", E20°23'56.6".